Occupational health and safety is one of the most important themes in DOWA’s efforts to leverage its business toward sustainability.

-The Safety & Environment Personnel Council is composed of a representative from the Environment & Safety Department and a representative from each operating and technical support company.
-It convenes every month to discuss the promotion of Companywide safety activities, share activities of each Group company, and provide mutual support.
+The Safety & Environment Personnel Council comprises a representative from the Environment & Safety Department and a representative from each operating and technical support company.
+It convenes every month to discuss the promotion of Companywide safety activities, sharing the activities of each Group company, and providing mutual support.
 In the event of an accident, the council confirms the facts surrounding the situation, investigates the causes, discusses emergency and permanent measures to deal with it, and then provides feedback.
 For matters such as agenda items or measures decided by the council, instructions are delivered by those in charge to each operating subsidiary, with a mechanism in place for prompt information sharing.

 The Regional Safety Council has been set up as a place for communication, allowing members from each region to share examples of safety-related activities and ideas and consult with one another.
-The council is endeavoring to boost the level of safety-related activities by helping establish cooperative relationships in different business fields.
+The council is endeavoring to boost the level of safety-related activities by helping establish cooperative ties among different business fields.

 The DOWA Group conducts safety audits for newly established businesses.
 Additionally, we perform design and construction for new businesses based on the DOWA Technical Manufacturing Standard (DTMS), a facility procurement manual containing standardized rules for each stage of the process, including construction conceptualization and both basic and detailed design.
-Furthermore, once a plant is completed and prior to the commencement of operations, we use a checklist to evaluate the status of necessary systems in order to ensure any anticipated environmental and occupational health and safety risk has been dealt with and to ascertain whether there is a proper understanding of residual risks and that proper countermeasures have been put in place.
+Furthermore, once a plant is completed, but prior to the commencement of operations, we use a checklist to evaluate the status of necessary systems in order to ensure any anticipated environmental and occupational health and safety risks have been dealt with and to ascertain whether there is a proper understanding of residual risks, with proper countermeasures put in place.
 After this process, confirmation and guidance are provided.
 We make sure to follow up on any issues that have been highlighted and confirm that steps are being taken to improve the situation.

 The Safety and Environment Personnel Council provides support and guidance to business locations with a high frequency of work-related accidents to help improve their safety systems.
 The committee incorporates the objective perspectives of outside consultants as it carries out safety audits, performs diagnostics on health and safety, promotes improvements and strives to increase safety.